sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 ## 🧐 Data Analysis

-### Determining "Industry Benchmarks"
+### Determining *Industry Benchmarks*
-We have already collected the values of each audio feature for individual songs over the past 5 years.
-Now, our goal is to consolidate this data into an "industry benchmark" that provides an overall perspective of the sound characteristics found in the most popular songs.
-To achieve this, we have calculated weighted averages for each audio feature.
+We have successfully gathered data on the audio features of individual songs spanning the past 5 years.
+Our aim now is to consolidate this information into an **Industry Benchmark** that offers a comprehensive view of the sound characteristics prevalent in the most popular songs.
+To accomplish this, we have computed weighted averages for each audio feature.

-The calculation involves multiplying each song's value by the number of streams it received in a given week.
-We then sum up the values for the top 50 songs and divide it by the total number of streams received by those songs in that week.
-This approach ensures that songs with higher streaming numbers have a greater impact on the weighted average, making the resulting value more representative of listeners' streaming habits.
+The calculation process entails multiplying the value of each song's audio feature by the number of streams it received within a specific week.
+Subsequently, we aggregate the feature values for the top 50 songs and divide the sum by the total number of streams accumulated by those songs in that particular week.
+This methodology ensures that songs with higher streaming figures exert a more significant influence on the weighted average, resulting in a value that better reflects the listening habits of the audience.

-As a result, the final dataframe will contain both the initial data sections and the consolidated industry benchmark.

-Below shows the heads and tails of the resulting dataframe:
+Consequently, the final dataframe encompasses both the initial sections of data and the consolidated industry benchmark.
+Below, you will find a preview of the resulting dataframe, displaying its heads and tails.
 <p align="middle">
   <img src="https://github.com/sashaciocirlan/LSE---DS105L---Envision/assets/114475296/925fb4be-424f-4919-8796-406679c29430" width="500" />
 </p>